maxzinchenko/react-use-socket/README.md

 `Err` (default is `string`) - type of the socket error which is reachable by using hooks as` error` (not required).

 `SReq` (default is `Req`) - type of serialized socket request which will be sent to the API (not required).<br>
-**This type should be returned from the ProviderOptions.serialize function.**
+**This type should be returned from the WebSocketOptions.serialize function.**

 `DRes` (default is `Res`) - type of deserialized socket response which is reachable by using hooks as `data` (not required).<br>
-**This type should be returned from the ProviderOptions.deserialize function.**
+**This type should be returned from the WebSocketOptions.deserialize function.**